Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

 \subsection{Trajectory Generation}

 Given the training dataset, we generate full-length trajectories, hereby referred to as rollouts, for each query using an LLM-powered agent conditioned on its associated KB.
 At initialization, the KB is empty, and we generate rollouts with an \emph{empty} KB.
 Each rollout is evaluated using a correctness grader, which assigns a binary success label and an LLM based qualitative assessment against a set of human-validated general-purpose agent behavior rubrics ~\citep{biyani2024RUBICON} (Step 1 in Figure~\ref{fig:architecture}).
+To enrich the diversity and coverage of these trajectories, we additionally apply hindsight relabeling (Section~\ref{sec:hindsight_method}).